AdebolaShelby/deep-learning-challenge/README.md

     * Evaluate the model using the test data to determine the loss and accuracy.

+## Reasoning for Configuration

+* Neurons: The number of neurons in each layer was chosen to provide sufficient capacity for the model to learn complex patterns in the data.

+* Layers: Multiple hidden layers were used to capture hierarchical representations of the data.

+* Activation Functions: ReLU was chosen for hidden layers due to its effectiveness in deep learning, and sigmoid was used for the output layer to produce a probability for binary classification.

 ## Step 3: Save the Model: